-- All members of the school community should feel able to raise or report any concerns about children's safety or potential failures in the school safeguarding regime.
-The school has a complaints procedure available to parents, pupils/students and members of staff and visitors who wish to report concerns or complaints.
-This can be found in the VAT website. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
-Children, young people, and adults who have experienced abuse at school can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk. - The leadership team at Upton Junior School will take all concerns reported to the school seriously and all complaints will be considered and responded to in line with the relevant and appropriate process. - Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 8 of this policy.
+- All members of the college community should feel able to raise or report any concerns about learner safety or potential failures in the college safeguarding regime.
+The college has a complaints procedure available to parents, learners and members of staff and visitors who wish to report concerns or complaints.
+This can be found on the website and safeguarding notice board. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
+Children, young people, and adults who have experienced abuse at college can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk. - The leadership team at Liberty Training will take all concerns reported to the college seriously and all complaints will be considered and responded to in line with the relevant and appropriate process. - Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 8 of this policy.

-4 Specific Safeguarding Issues
+4. Specific Safeguarding Issues

-- Upton Junior School is aware of the range of specific safeguarding issues and situations that can put children at greater risk of harm.
-In addition to Part one, DSLs, school leaders and staff who work directly with children will read Annex A and B of KCSIE 2022 which contains important additional information about specific forms of abuse and safeguarding issues. - Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in part 3 of this policy and speak with the DSL or a deputy.
+- Liberty Training is aware of the range of specific safeguarding issues and situations that can put learners at greater risk of harm.
+In addition to Part one, DSLs, college leaders and staff who work directly with children will read Annex B of KCSIE 2022 which contains important additional information about specific forms of abuse and safeguarding issues. - Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in part 3 of this policy and speak with the DSL or a deputy.